FoundationDB/fdb-kubernetes-operator/docs/manual/technical_design.md

 3. The operator sees that the config is out of date, and sets an annotation on the pod to indicate that it needs an update.
 4. Kubernetes fetches the contents of the config map from the API server and updates the template in the sidecar container.
 5. The operator tells the sidecar to regenerate the monitor conf based on the new template.
 The sidecar places the generated monitor conf in its output directory.
-6. The operator checks the latest output monitor conf to see if it is now correct.
+6. The operator checks the latest output monitor conf to see if it is correct.
 7. Once the monitor conf is correct, the operator uses the CLI to shut down the fdbserver processes.
-8. fdbmonitor sees that that processes have exited and starts new processes with the latest configuration.
+8. fdbmonitor sees that the processes have exited and starts new processes with the latest configuration.

 The operator follows a similar process when the `fdb.cluster` file needs to be updated.
 However, because this file is not templated, the sidecar simply copies the file from the input directory to the output directory.
 Cluster file updates do not require restarting processes.